josev2046/A-dynamic-playlist-gallery-for-Vimeo-videos/README.md

 * **Featured Video:** The gallery prominently displays the initially selected video on load and switches videos dynamically as the user requests them.
 * **Thumbnail Grid:** The thumbnail grid showcases related videos for easy browsing.
 The thumbnail images are dynamically generated.
 A dedicated thumbnail image representing the original featured video enables the user to return to it quickly.

-Key aspects of the workflow are as follows:
+Key aspects of this solution are as follows:

 * **The `changeFeaturedVideo()` function.** This fetches and updates the featured video and video grid based on the selected criteria.